All Episodes

 If there are millions who decide not to leave, well, it'll just start the endless cycle that we're in now.

-Uh the American people refuse to do.
+Who will do the jobs the American people refuse to do?

-Who will who'll do this?
+Who will do this?

-Uh, who'll do that?
+Who will do that?

 This is not an answer.

-This is this is BS.
+This is BS.

-I mean, I fully expect somebody to tell me today that there was value in these protests over the weekend because these illegals are now doing the protests that Americans are no longer do.
+I mean, I fully expect somebody to tell me today that there was value in these protests over the weekend because these illegals are now doing the protests that Americans will no longer do.

-Because you imagine the anti-war movement.
+Because you can imagine the anti-war movement.

 I mean, third anniversary of Iraq.